William C. Shiel Jr., MD, FACP, FACR

 Introduction to tai chi

-When I think "martial arts," I think kicking, punching, fighting, and body contact.
+When the Western world thinks of "martial arts," it inevitably thinks of kicking, punching, fighting, and body contact.
 Not slow, rhythmic, and meditative body movements designed to enhance relaxation, inner calm, and peace.
-But that's what the martial art tai chi is all about—slow, rhythmic, meditative movements designed to help you find peace and calm.
-In this article, I'll cover the history, philosophy, and benefits of tai chi, as well as how and where to get started, and more.
+But that's what the martial art of tai chi is all about—slow, rhythmic, meditative movements designed to help you find peace and calm.
+In this article, we will cover the history, philosophy, and benefits of tai chi, as well as how and where to get started, and more.

 What is tai chi, and where does it come from?